Skip to content

 Truffled cheeses bring an indulgent twist to your cheese experience.
 Infused with truffle oil or truffle shavings, these cheeses have a luxurious, earthy flavor profile that’s both aromatic and rich.
 Perfect for those who crave an elevated taste experience.

-• Examples: Truffle Brie, Truffle Gouda, Truffle Pecorino
+• Examples: Truffle Brie Cheese, Truffle Gouda Cheese, Truffle Pecorino Cheese.

 • Best Pairings: Truffled cheeses pair wonderfully with simple crackers, figs, or a drizzle of honey.
 They also work well with a glass of champagne or a bold, oaky white wine like Chardonnay.